OfficeDev/office-js-docs-pr.fr-fr/docs/develop/automatically-open-a-task-pane-with-a-document.md

 #### <a name="use-open-xml-to-tag-the-document"></a>Utiliser Open XML pour baliser le document

-Vous pouvez utiliser Open XML pour créer ou modifier un document et ajouter le balisage Open Office XML approprié afin de déclencher la fonctionnalité d’ouverture automatique.
-Pour obtenir un exemple montrant comment procéder, voir [Office-OOXML-EmbedAddin](https://github.com/OfficeDev/Office-OOXML-EmbedAddin).
+You can use Open XML to create or modify a document and add the appropriate Open Office XML markup to trigger the autoopen feature.
+For a sample that shows you how to do this, see [Office-OOXML-EmbedAddin](https://github.com/OfficeDev/Office-OOXML-EmbedAddin).

 Ajoutez deux parties Open XML au document.